$0 Wedding Budget Planner — Stop the Spiral Before It Starts

 Free budget tools and cheap spreadsheets exist everywhere.
 Here's what they consistently fail to do:

-- They track spending.
+• They track spending.
 They don't prevent overspending.
 A budget tool that turns cells red after you've already overspent is not a strategy.
-The Wedding Budget Planner includes negotiation scripts, substitution checklists, and hidden cost warnings that prevent the overspend from happening in the first place.
+This planner includes negotiation scripts, substitution checklists, and hidden cost warnings that prevent the overspend from happening in the first place.

-- They assume you're American.
+• They assume you're American.
 If you're planning a wedding in the UK, Australia, Canada, or New Zealand, the tipping advice is wrong, the tax treatment is wrong, and the hidden fee warnings are incomplete.
-This planner covers each country's specific norms and legal protections.
+Following US tipping norms in Australia means spending hundreds of dollars that nobody there expects you to pay.

 Free tools give you a calculator.
-This planner gives you a financial strategy.
+This planner gives you a Budget Defense System.

 — Less Than the Cost of Feeding One Guest